 Escduring POST to access this menu, and of the two entries in the menu for the USB drive, choose the line that starts with

-Once Anaconda launches, it displays a menu labeled Installation with nine choices.
+Once the installer launches, it displays a menu labeled Installation with nine choices.
 All options marked with [!] must be configured to resolve all installation requirements.

 Some items marked with a ! will resolve on their own a few moments after the installer launches, such as options 3 and 4.
 Wait a few moments and enter

 At a minimum, configure 2) Time Settings, 5) Installation Destination, and an administrator account with 9) User creation to allow the installer to proceed.
 These are covered next.